-You didn’t weigh you ingredients – wrong flour/water ratio makes the dough too moist.
+You didn’t weigh your ingredients – the wrong flour/water ratio makes the dough too moist.
 Weigh your ingredients, don’t use cups!

-Your husk or almond flour are too coarse and don’t absorb moisture.
+Your husk or almond flour is too coarse and doesn’t absorb moisture.
 Change brand, experiment until you find your favorite one.

 Your oven temperature is wrong/too cold.
 Old ovens or conventional modes are less powerful than fan mode.
 You can try to increase your oven temperature by 20C (meaning bake at 200C/400F) if your oven doesn’t cook well enough.